-The local governing board receive a safeguarding report at each meeting, and a detailed annual report.
+The local governing board receive a safeguarding report at each meeting, and detailed annual report.
 They scrutinise and challenge this.

 The link governor takes an active role in supporting and challenging safeguarding provision.

-Regular monitoring of safeguarding reports and data is undertaken in SLT meetings
+Regular monitoring of safeguarding reports is undertaken in SLT meetings.

-Headteacher colleagues from outside the trust are invited to scrutinise particular aspects of safeguarding provision.
+Headteacher colleagues from outside the school are invited to scrutinise particular aspects of safeguarding provision.

-Review Date Changes made By whom 4/9/23 Policy created Alex Reed
+Review Date Changes made By whom 9/10/2024 Policy created Nicola Burton